epigenelabs/pyComBat/CONTRIBUTING.md

 A unit testing framework (under development) is ready in the form of the script `test_unit.py`.
 Simply run it by using `pytest` directly in the terminal.

-You can install pytest by running the followinfg command in your command line:
+You can install pytest by running the following command in your command line:

 ```python
 pip install -U pytest